 To assign the shortcut key, just select or double click on it and type the key combination of your choice.
 For example, I use Alt+k.

 To clear the key combination, press BACKSPACE key.
-Now, close the Keyboard Settings window.
+Once you finished, close the Keyboard Settings window.

-Once you press keyboard shortcut, the mouse pointer becomes a padlock.
-Now, the keyboard and mouse have been locked, so you can freely watch the movies.
-Even your kid or pet touches some key on the keyboard or clicks a mouse button, they won't work.
+ALT+k in our case), the mouse pointer will turn into a padlock.
+Now, the keyboard and mouse have been locked, so you can freely watch the movies or whatever you want to.
+Even your kid or pet touches some keys on the keyboard or clicks a mouse button, they won't work.

 To unlock the keyboard and mouse, simply type your password and hit "Enter".
-You will not the password while you type it.
-Just type it anyway and hit ENTER key.
+You will not see the password as you type it.
+Just type the password anyway and hit ENTER key.
 The mouse and keyboard will start to work after you entered the correct password.
 If you entered an incorrect password, you will hear a bell sound.
-Press ESC key to clear the incorrect password and enter the correct password again.
+Press ESC key to clear the incorrect password and re-enter the correct password again.
 To remove one character of a partially typed password, press either BACKSPACE or DELETE keys.

 What if I permanently get locked out of the screen?